emanchado/rpg-catalog/README.md

 TODO
 ====

-* Highlight tags when hovering the items in the section index page?
+* Improve tag highlighting style in section index page
 * Add tag cloud or similar to each section highlights, and/or for the whole catalog
 * Add search box to search for stuff